its-peggy/HabitTrack/README.md

 * Added page and section headers to home RecyclerView by implementing multiple View types, dynamic getItemCount, etc.
 * Faciliated querying with pointers, HashMap, and reduced querying with custom comparators.
+* BroadcastReceivers and AlarmManager to create time and location reminders